-This will be made possible by the $10 billion investment fund known as the Housing Australia Future Fund.
-The returns that this scheme will make will be utilised to build social and affordable housing for Australians across the nation.
+This scheme will be made possible by the $10 billion investment fund known as the Housing Australia Future Fund, and is a step towards ending the longstanding affordability crisis.
+The returns that this scheme will make are then to be utilised to build social and affordable housing for Australians across the nation.

-Estimates from the Labor party indicate that it will be able to raise funds to build 30,000 homes in five years.
+Estimates from the Labour party indicate that it can raise funds to build 30,000 homes in five years.